Anahat Singh: World Cup victory, Asian Champion, into top 30 (2025)

 Singh won her first end of the season PSA Awards after being voted Young Player of the Year and Challenger Player of the Year.
 At the 2025 Asian Doubles Championships, she struck gold in both the women's and mixed doubles events with her partners Joshna Chinappa and Abhay Singh respectively.
 She next won the Asian Junior Championship in the under 19 category, having previously won the under 15 and 17 titles as well.

 Singh was seeded second at the 2025 World Junior Championships.
 She became the first Indian woman to reach the semi-finals of the event in 15 years.
 She clinched the bronze after losing the semi-finals to Nadien Elhammamy 11-6, 14-12, 12-10.
 She was featured in PSA's list of women to watch out for.
 She cruised into the final of the 2025 Bega Open, but an ankle injury led to her not being able to perform her best.
 This led to a 11-9, 5-11, 8-11, 4-10 loss after having to retire, making Singh the runners up of her very first copper world tour event.

 At the Canadian Open, her first silver tour event, she defeated WR 20 Mélissa Alves to reach the quarterfinals.
 She then stunned WR 7 Tinne Gilis to enter the semi-finals.
 During the China Open, she defeated Menna Hamed of Egypt by 11-6, 11-8, 11-3.
+At the SRFI Indian Open, she defeated veteran compatriot Joshna Chinappa 11-8, 11-13, 11-9, 6-11, 11-9 to win the home title.
+This also boosted her to WR 29, breaking into top 30.
+Singh was felicitated with the Certificate of Excellence and included in the World Book of Records for her squash achievements.

+At the HCL Squash Tour Chennai, she won her 14th title, defeating Chinappa with a scoreline of 11-8, 11-13, 11-13, 11-6, 11-8.
+Singh ended the year by being a part of the team that won the 2025 World Cup, bringing home the first SWC title for India.